-Our Mission: Loving God by Loving Others as Yourself.

 We believe grace is the oxygen of a healthy Christian spirituality.
 The sum total of God’s activity towards humanity is found in the word ‘grace’.
 God is “doing a good work in us and will bring it to completion”.
 All of life is a gift, and every good and perfect gift is from God.
 It is ‘on the house’ from start to finish.
 This recognition of grace informs our commitment to welcoming everyone into full participation in the life of our church.

 We believe the Bible to be “the territory in which Christians expect to hear God speaking,” as Rowan Williams put it.
 It is the source of our story.
 We read it through the lens of Jesus, Grace and Kingdom.
-Scripture’s role is not unlike John the Baptist, not existing for itself, but pointing us to Jesus.
+Scripture’s role is not unlike John the Baptist, not existing for itself, but pointing us to the way Jesus.
 God invites us into honest and authentic engagement with Scripture.

 We believe the nature of Christian faith is one of continual growth.
 We expect ever-expanding vistas of understanding and growth as God’s Spirit leads us.
 Because of this, we remember that as Paul taught us, ‘we see through a glass dimly’ and hold our convictions with loving humility and ongoing curiosity in hopes that God will continue to refine and reform our understanding.